Georift/install-jellyfin-tizen/README.md

 - `install failed[118, -11], reason: Author certificate not match :`

   Uninstall the Jellyfin application from your Samsung TV, and run the installation again.

+- `install failed[118, -12], reason: Check certificate error : :Invalid certificate chain with certificate in signature.`

+  Recent TV models require the installation packages to be signed with a custom certificate for your specific TV.

+  See [official documentation](https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/creating-certificates.html) on creating your certificate and use the custom certificate arguments.

 ## Credits